Entrywise preservers of sign regularity: Entrywise preservers of sign regularity for all sign patterns

 \subsection{Acknowledgments}

 We thank Apoorva Khare for a detailed reading of an earlier draft and for providing valuable feedback.
+We are also grateful to the anonymous referee for carefully going through the manuscript and offering several constructive comments that helped improve the exposition.
 The first author was partially supported by ANRF Prime Minister Early Career Research Grant ANRF/ECRG/2024/002674/PMS (ANRF, Govt.~of India), INSPIRE Faculty Fellowship Research Grant DST/INSPIRE/04/2021/002620 (DST, Govt.~of India), and IIT Gandhinagar Internal Project: IP/IP/50025.